apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 ## "You Should Build this"

 No, lmao.
-This shit is hard.
+This is hard.
 This is the effort of a whole ass startup.
-This is the shit that Google does.
+This is the type of shit that Google does.

 I would do it though if someone wanted to fund or hire me, or give me money to build it for them.
 I could be convinced.
-It's work that I enjoy doing, I just don't have a personal use for hundreds of terabytes of high quality training data, nor at this time do I have the requisite data to feed the pipeline.
+It's work that I love doing, I just don't have a personal use for hundreds of terabytes of high quality training data, nor at this time do I have the requisite data to feed the pipeline.
 Yet surely someone else does.

 If you are interested, you can contact me with inquiries <a href="mailto:aarpazdera@gmail.com">here</a>.